Cohen, et al. v. Subaru of America, Inc., et al.

 c.
 Out-of-Pocket Claims Process

-If the Settlement is finally approved, including resolving any appeals in favor of upholding the Settlement, Class Members can submit a claim within the Claim Submission Period, to be reimbursed for previously paid out-of-pocket expenses incurred to repair or replace a Fuel Pump of Covered Vehicles, including related rental vehicles or towing as specified in the Settlement Agreement, that were not otherwise reimbursed and that were incurred before the expiration of the time to appeal from the Final Judgment approving the Settlement.
-For out-of-pocket expenses that were incurred after September 24, 2024, the Class Member must also provide proof that they were denied coverage by a Subaru Dealer prior to incurring the expense.
-The Claim Submission Period will run from September 24, 2024 until 90 days after the Court issues the Final Order and Judgment.
+Class Members could have submitted a claim within the Claim Submission Period, to be reimbursed for previously paid out-of-pocket expenses incurred to repair or replace a Fuel Pump of Covered Vehicles, including related rental vehicles or towing as specified in the Settlement Agreement, that were not otherwise reimbursed and that were incurred before the expiration of the time to appeal from the Final Judgment approving the Settlement.
+For out-of-pocket expenses that were incurred after September 24, 2024, the Class Member must have also provided proof that they were denied coverage by a Subaru Dealer prior to incurring the expense.
+The Claim Submission Period ran from September 24, 2024 until March 10, 2025 (90 days after the Court issues the Final Order and Judgment).

-In order to submit a claim, Class Members must: (a) complete and timely submit a Claim Form, with the required Supporting Documentation, to the Settlement Administrator within the Claim Submission Period; (b) have Claims that are eligible for reimbursement; and (c) not opt out of the Settlement.
-The Claim Form will be available to file online by clicking File a Claim and on the Important Documents page if you prefer to submit a paper form by mail.
-Class Members can submit only one Claim Form per Covered Vehicle.
+To be eligible for reimbursement, Class Members were required to: (a) complete and timely submit Claim Form, with the required Supporting Documentation, to the Settlement Administrator within the Claim Submission Period; (b) have Claims that are eligible for reimbursement; and (c) not opt out of the Settlement.

 Claims must be submitted with all of the following Supporting Documentation: (1) a repair invoice or record for out-of-pocket expenses incurred to repair or replace a Fuel Pump of a Covered Vehicle, and/or associated towing or rental car expense, which identifies the name of the Class Member, the Covered Vehicle, the Subaru Dealer or other facility that performed the qualifying repair and/or associated towing or rental car expense, and the date of and amount charged for the qualifying repair and/or associated towing or rental car expense; and (2) to the extent not included in the record in subsection (1) above, record(s), receipt(s) and/or invoice(s) demonstrating that the Class Member paid for the qualifying repair and/or associated towing or rental car expense.